Deformation assisted precipitation in binary alloys: A competition of time-scales: Free Energy Parametrization

-The functional form of the free energy we employ is presented in the main body of the letter.
-It is repeated below for convenience:

-The free energy and correlation function parameters we employ that fully specify our particular material of interest are shown in Table \ref{tab:PD_Params}.
-These are held fixed over the course of every simulation we perform.
+The parameters we employ that specify the ideal, mixing and gradient components of the free energy in Equation \ref{eq:free_energy} to our particular material of interest are shown in Table \ref{tab:PD_Params}.
+The parameters we employ for the correlation function in Equation \ref{eq:correlation} are shown in Table \ref{tab:Correlation_Params}.
+These parameters are held fixed over the course of every simulation we perform.
 The respective phase diagram corresponding to these parameters is also shown in Figure \ref{fig:phase_diagram}.
-Phase diagram construction is performed by numerically identifying common tangents in the free energy landscape after an assumed mode expansion for the density is inserted into the free energy and a subsequent minimization of the mode expansion amplitudes is performed as described in cf. \cite{Greenwood2010,ProvatasBook}.
+Phase diagram construction is performed by numerically identifying common tangents in the free energy landscape after an assumed mode expansion for the density is inserted into the free energy and a subsequent minimization of the mode expansion amplitudes is performed as described in {\it c.f.} \cite{Greenwood2010,ProvatasBook}.